allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 ...
 ```

-From between many other dylibs used by MapKit, `GeoServices.framework` looked
+From among many other dylibs used by MapKit, `GeoServices.framework` looked
 like the obvious owner of `GEOResourceManifestConfiguration`.
-`GeoServices.framework` is a private system framework, no wonder I have never
+`GeoServices.framework` is a private system framework, no wonder I had never
 heard of it before.
 So I tried to inspect the `GeoServices` dynamic library
 using Hopper.
 I used `GEOResourceManifestManager` as a symbols filter and
 Hopper showed a bunch of `GEOResourceManifestManager` methods.
 One of them was